Xilinx/Vitis_Libraries/graph/docs/src/benchmark.rst

 Test Overview
 --------------

-Here are benchmarks of the Vitis Graph Library using the Vitis environment and comparing with Spark(v3.0.0) and Tigergraph(v2.4.0).
+Here are benchmarks of the an AMD Vitis |trade| Graph Library using the Vitis environment and comparing with Spark(v3.0.0) and Tigergraph(v2.4.0).

 Spark